OSMNames/www.osmnames.org/download.md

 wikipedia 			the wikipedia URL associated with this feature
 ```

-# Software
+# Download geocoding software

 The open-source code for generating the data is available in the repository <a href="https://github.com/osmnames/osmnames">https://github.com/osmnames/osmnames</a>

-The Place Search API used in this website is implemented with the open-source project available at <a href="https://github.com/klokantech/osmnames-sphinxsearch">https://github.com/klokantech/osmnames-sphinxsearch</a>.
+The Place Search API used on this website is implemented with the open-source project available at <a href="https://github.com/klokantech/osmnames-sphinxsearch">https://github.com/klokantech/osmnames-sphinxsearch</a>.